ChrisBeep98/Nevado-trek-backend-V2.0/COMPLETE_DOCUMENTATION.md

     ```
   - **Response**: 200 with success message and updated booking details
   - **Features**: Partial updates for customer information, tour, date, pax, price with full audit trail
+  - **Important Behavior**: When updating the `startDate`, the system finds or creates an appropriate event for the new date and moves the booking to the new event, automatically adjusting capacity between the old and new events using Firestore transactions
+  - **Date Synchronization**: The booking's startDate field is now properly synchronized with the associated event's date to ensure consistency
+  - **Timezone Handling**: Date changes properly account for Colombia timezone (UTC-5) to ensure correct calendar day display, with date-only strings interpreted as beginning of day in local timezone (e.g., "2025-12-31" will be interpreted as December 31st in Colombia timezone)

 ### Architecture